Resources for Physicians and Health Professionals

 Food Diary

 Asking patients to keep a food diary is one of the best methods for helping them with weight loss.
-I will ask them to keep a diary for several days to help me or the dietician assess their eating habits and help them to realize just what they are consuming.
+I will ask them to keep a diary for several days to help me or the dietitian assess their eating habits and help them to realize just what they are consuming.
 PDF document.

 BMI Calculator